alfredamboka/alfredamboka/README.md

 [![Header](https://res.cloudinary.com/dt9t0t8zi/image/upload/v1647543383/amboka/overview-banner-best-of_best_oegj7n.png "Header")](https://alfredamboka.github.io/AlfredPorfolio/)

+Hello, Welcome to My Github.

+A futuristic, determined, self motivated Geospatial engineering student and GIS specialis.
+Skillwise am handy equipped with surveying, remote sensing, GIS, photogrammetry, engineering design and programming knowledge and technologies.
+Working with team through collaboration is something I embrace and leading is a norm to me.
+I am currently looking where I can apply my skills and improve creating impact to the society positively

 <!--
 **alfredamboka/alfredamboka** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.